dbuzlea/Automation/README.md

 ## Run Test Case:
 ### Steps to run a test case inside Terminal for beginners:

+- Go to System Settings directory:
+'''
-- cd to /UI\ Testing/System\ Settings/
+cd UI\ Testing/System\ Settings/
-- run 'python3' to open the native python3 interpreter
+'''
+- Run python interpretor:
+'''
+python3
+'''
-- import the file where the test case you wish to run resides by entering 'from <directory>.<file_name> import <Class Name> as i'.
+- import the file where the test case you wish to run resides by entering 'from <directory>.<file_name> import <Class Name> as i' (example below):
+'''
+from General.generalTestSuite import General as i
+'''
 - run your test case by entering 'i.<name_of_test_case()>'.
+'''
+i.test_open_about_general_settings()
+'''
-- To quit the python interpreter enter 'quit()'
+- To quit the python interpreter:
+'''
+quit()
+'''

 ## Run Test Suite:
 ### Steps to run a test suite inside Terminal for beginners:

+- Go to System Settings:
+'''
-- cd to /UI\ Testing/System\ Settings/
+cd UI\ Testing/System\ Settings/
-- run 'python3' to open the native python3 interpreter
+'''
+- Run python interpretor:
+'''
+python3
+'''
 - import the file where the test suite you wish to run resides by entering 'from <directory>.<file_name> import <Class Name> as i'.
+'''
+from General.generalTestSuite import General as i
+'''
 - run your test suite by entering 'i.<name_of_test_suite()>'.
+'''
+i.generalTestSuite()
+'''
-- To quit the python interpreter enter 'quit()'
+- To quit the python interpreter:
+'''
+quit()
+'''

 ## Run whole Test suite:
 ### To run the whole test suite inside Terminal for beginners:

+- Go to System Settings:
+'''
-- cd to /UI\ Testing/System\ Settings/
+cd UI\ Testing/System\ Settings/
-- run 'bash run_all_test_suites.sh'
+'''
+- Run the run_all_test_suites.sh file:
+'''
+bash run_all_test_suites.sh
+'''
+- To quit out of script press 'Control' and 'Q'.

 # Contribute: